Anurag17singh/AI_Assignment/README_Short.md

 > “I don’t have enough information in the uploaded documents.”

 This ensures factual accuracy, prevents hallucination, and keeps all responses strictly based on user-provided documents.

+## This is the demo link to the deployed model [GPT Assistant](https://aiassignment-moqxrgmivs6osgizhstcpm.streamlit.app/)